 Every software era has a moment when the rules change faster than the players expect.
 This is that moment.

 Artificial Intelligence is the most exciting and consequential development the software industry has seen in more than a decade.
-It represents a dramatic expansion in what software can do, not just store data or manage workflows, but reason across information, surface insight, automate decisions, and take action.
+It represents a dramatic expansion in what software can do: not just store data or manage workflows, but reason, surface insight, automate decisions, and act.
 AI is pushing software beyond access and into intelligence.

 The cloud SaaS era transformed distribution, economics, and scalability.
 It digitized industries, centralized data, and created durable, recurring revenue models.
+Mobile made workflows portable.
 AI builds on that foundation.
 It does not erase it.
-Instead, it introduces a new layer of capability; one that reduces cognitive overhead, increases operational efficiency, and embeds intelligence directly into the workflows customers already depend on.
+Instead, it introduces a new layer of capability: one that reduces cognitive overhead, increases operational efficiency, and embeds intelligence into the workflows customers already depend on.

 This gap is most evident in how risk is perceived.
 While 80% of buyers worry that AI will accelerate commoditization, only a quarter of CEOs cite it as AI’s biggest threat.
 Most leadership teams are prioritizing operational AI, sales efficiency, marketing automation, customer success, and data governance, while product-level AI differentiation remains a secondary focus.
 While many companies prioritize near-term operational ROI, buyers are placing growing emphasis on data infrastructure and system-wide intelligence as prerequisites for durable AI leverage.
 One commonly cited constraint among CEOs: 41% cite a lack of technical talent.